parsingphase/parsingphase.github.io/index.md

 <i class="fab fa-flickr"></i> More can be found at [https://photography.parsingphase.com](https://photography.parsingphase.com)

+<i class="fab fa-medium"></i> I've written up [some notes on technique and equipment](https://medium.com/@parsingphase/some-notes-on-wildlife-photography-6370ea4f8965) on Medium.

-I build things in PHP, Python and Javascript/Typescript
+**On the software side**, I build things in PHP, Python and Javascript/Typescript

-I create documentation and guides as well as software
+I create documentation and guides as well as code

 Commercially, I've worked for companies including -